-- 1.7 The 2012 ELJWP was subject to HRA but, as there are likely to have been significant changes to both the environmental baseline and there have been changes to how HRA is undertaken (see 'case law' section of Chapter 3), this 2024 HRA of the emerging new ELJWP does not rely on the previous HRA assumptions or findings. - 1.8 However, where relevant, the HRA will make use of evidence gathered as part of the HRA of other plans in the region.
+- 1.7 The 2012 ELJWP was subject to HRA but since then, there are likely to have been significant changes to the environmental baseline and there have been changes to how HRA is undertaken (see 'case law' section of Chapter 3).
+The 2024 HRA of the emerging new ELJWP therefore does not rely on the previous HRA assumptions or findings. - 1.8 HRA of the draft ELJWP was undertaken in May 2024 and consulted on alongside the draft plan as part of the Regulation 18 consultation.
+This HRA updates that assessment to take into account changes in the plan since the Regulation 18 consultation and comments received during the Regulation 18 consultation (see Appendix C).